 If you are planning to visit or travel through European countries, you should be familiar with the requirements of the Schengen Agreement.
 The Schengen Agreement is a treaty creating Europe's Schengen Area, which encompasses 26 European countries, where internal border checks have largely been abolished for short-term tourism, a business trip, or transit to a non-Schengen destination.
 Because many Schengen countries assume that all travelers will stay for the full three months allowed for visa-free visitors, we recommend the following:

-You can find passport validity requirements for your destination country, along with other important information, on our country information pages.
-If your passport does not meet the Schengen requirements, you may:
+You can find passport validity requirements for your destination country, along with other important information, on our country pages.
+If your passport does not meet the Schengen requirements, you may be:

-The Schengen Borders Agreement permits citizens from certain countries - including the U.S.-- to travel freely to 26 European countries within the Schengen area (see list below) for up to three months for tourism or business.
+The Schengen Borders Agreement permits citizens from certain countries - including the United States - to travel freely to 26 European countries within the Schengen area (see list below) for up to three months for tourism or business.

 To stay longer than 90 days, you must have a visa.
 Apply for a visa through the embassy of the country where you will spend most of your time.